 Though WordPress was initially based on b2/cafelog, both Mullenweg and Little and many more open source contributors have since made significant developments to WordPress, setting it apart as a unique software from b2/cafelog.

 WordPress is built on PHP and MySQL, and licensed under the GPLv2, which means it is free to use and modify by anyone.
 The total collaborative effort behind developing WordPress is estimated to have taken 151-people years to build, with an estimated cost of over $8 million.

-WordPress is the world’s most popular content management system powering 34% of all websites on the internet.
+WordPress is simply amazing.
+It is the world’s most popular content management system powering over 34% of all websites on the internet.
 On top of that: